aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 The [AWS Toolkit for Rider](https://aws.amazon.com/rider/) is an open source plug-in for the [JetBrains Rider](https://www.jetbrains.com/rider/) IDE that makes it easier to create, debug, and deploy .NET applications on Amazon Web Services.
 The Toolkit supports creating a new AWS App Runner service to manage containers, which can host .NET 6 applications.
 Follow the [documentation](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/creating-service-apprunner.html) to setup.
-Note, select the �ECR/ECR public� option (image source) for .NET applications.
+Note, select the "ECR/ECR public" option (image source) for .NET applications.

 The Toolkit also provides an option to create a new .NET application that runs on AWS Lambda, including creation of the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM) template used to deploy to Lambda.
 The Toolkit also provides the ability to deploy a .NET application to Lambda using a SAM template.
 Matt Ellis details these steps in